NethServer/ns8-lamp/README.md

 +------------ Minute (0 - 59)
 ```

-you can verify the cron by `crontab -l`
+you can verify the cron by `podman exec -ti apache2-app crontab -l`

 ## Install